 The Group classifies its investments in the following categories: financial assets at fair value through profit or loss, loans and receivables, and other financial assets.
 The classification depends on the purposes for which the investments were acquired.
-Management determines the classification of its investments at initial recognition and, in the case of assets classified as held-to-maturity, re-evaluates this designation at each reporting date.
+Management determines the classification of its investments at initial recognition.